 Requests for service will be addressed on a priority and capacity basis considering the safety of the public and Town staff.

-Note: The Transfer Site remains open.
+Note: The Transfer Site is open.
 Residents are encouraged to limit their time at this location, to drop materials quickly and maintain social distancing.

 All recreation activities and future programming are cancelled/postponed until further notice.